1. Submission procedure and workflow

 ==> Use the predefined PCJ styles to format your document:

-The PCJ styles appear in the style gallery of your .
+The PCJ styles appear in your Word style gallery.
 You may have to make the style gallery appear.

 Click on the text you want to format (e.g. a section title) and then click on the corresponding predefined PCJ style in the style gallery (e.g. “PCJ Section”).